Quail farming is a great way to make money on the homestead by selling eggs, meat, and live birds, no matter how small your property is.

 So let’s see if quail farming is right for you…

 Reasons Why Quail Farming Might Be Right for You

-- The eggs are considered a delicacy and bring in more money than chicken eggs if you choose to sell them.
-If you decide to raise quail, you’ve got to try your hand at making Little Devils.
+If you decide to raise quail, you’ve got to try your hand at making Little Devils and other quail egg delicacies.
 They’re also excellent pickled as a high-protein snack.
-It takes four quail eggs to equal one chicken egg.
+It takes three to four quail eggs to equal one chicken egg, but that’s not an issue because quail are egg production machines, laying 300+ eggs per year.
 I highly recommend a pair of egg scissors so you don’t have to crack a bunch of eggs.

-- In many cases you can have quail when you can’t have chickens (again, great for the non-traditional homesteader).
+Laws governing poultry keeping on residential properties are often more lenient regarding quail – meaning you can often have quail when laws determine you can’t have chickens.
+This is great for the non-traditional homesteader.
 If you are not permitted to have livestock, you can keep a trio of quail indoors as pets that provide breakfast.